rbxts-flamework/documentation/docs/additional-modules/networking/introduction.md

 - Automatic type guards
 	- Declare the event and let Flamework handle the rest ~~(except writing your code)~~!

-## Naming
-Networking events are named after the receiver.
-This means a `Client Event` is an event that the client will listen to while a `Server Event` is one that the server will listen to.

 ## Re-exporting
-After you've defined your networking events and/or functions, you'll want to re-export the `server` and `client` fields from both.
+After you've defined your networking events and/or functions, you'll want to export the created `server` and `client` objects in separate files.

-This is not necessary but is highly recommended as it improves the developer experience.
 If you use the [roblox-ts vscode extension](https://marketplace.visualstudio.com/items?itemName=roblox-ts.vscode-roblox-ts) then the intellisense will hide the server objects on the client and vice-versa.

+This will also allow you to hide server-specific configuration (such as generated type guards or middleware) from the client, for additional security.

 ```ts
 // Assumes your GlobalEvents/GlobalFunctions object is in shared/networking.ts